intel/intel-ipsec-mb/SECURITY.md

 Lookups which depend on sensitive information are implemented with constant time functions.

-Algorithms where these constant time functions are used are the following:
+Algorithms where the SAFE_LOOKUP build option selects constant time lookups are the following:
-- DES: SSE, AVX and AVX2 implementations
+- SNOW3G (UEA2 and UIA2): single buffer and 2 buffer S2 box paths and the
-- KASUMI: all architectures
+  MULa/DIVa alpha table paths, in the SSE, AVX2 and AVX512 Type 1 (non-VAES)
-- SNOW3G: all architectures
+  implementations

-If SAFE_LOOKUP is not enabled in the build (e.g. `cmake -DSAFE_LOOKUP=OFF ..`) then the algorithms listed above may be susceptible to timing attacks which could expose the cryptographic key.
+If SAFE_LOOKUP is not enabled in the build (e.g. `cmake -DSAFE_LOOKUP=OFF ..`) then the code paths listed above fall back to direct table indexing and may be susceptible to timing attacks which could expose the cryptographic key.

 ### SAFE_OPTIONS